heptarch/heptarch.github.io/drafts/demon.md

 Ȣ. The scene at Trinity Quay—the waters stilled—the island with its vacant box of stone—a sky dancing with unfamiliar suns—is reflected by the mirror of ocean in its welcoming infinitude.
-Rev. Dewar appears beside her:
+Rev. Dewar's voice echoes:

 <i>Child, what should you like to do?</i>